saivardhan-dev/BankSystem_Spring/README.md

 - Deposit Amount  POST /api/users/{accountNumber}/deposit?amount=1000
 - Withdraw Amount POST /api/users/{accountNumber}/withdraw?amount=500
 ```
-…Spring routes that request to the correct method in your BankController.
+…Spring routes that request to the correct method in our BankController.

 ## 1. What Happens when I runs the application?
 Step by step flow
-- You run BankApiApplication.main()
+- Runs BankApiApplication.main()
 - SpringApplication.run(...) starts Spring Boot

-- Spring Boot:
+Spring Boot:
 - starts embedded Tomcat (port 8080)
 - scans your package for Spring components (beans)
 - creates objects like BankController and BankService
 - connects dependencies (DI)

-Then your server is ready to receive requests.
+Then our server is ready to receive requests.

 ## 2. What each class is doing
 ### User class (Model / POJO)